All Posts

 Treat SFT as a data-centric iteration loop.
 Most gains come from better datasets and evaluations, not from endlessly changing optimizer settings.

-๐ŸŒ Real Product Uses of SFT
+๐ŸŒ Real-World Applications of SFT

 Customer support copilots